Yifan313/Awesome-Facial-Palsy-Evaluation/README.md

 # Awesome Facial Palsy Evaluation

-This repository provides an overview of selected key publications on AI-based Facial Palsy Evaluation (FPE) from 2008 to 2024, as elaborated in the following survey.
+This repository provides an overview of selected key publications on AI-based Facial Palsy Evaluation (FPE) **from 2008 to 2024**, as elaborated in the following survey.
 ```
 @article{zhang2024artificial,
   title={Artificial intelligence-based facial palsy evaluation: a survey},